How to Registrater a Singapore Subsidiary Company?

 Incorporation of a Singapore Subsidiary Company comes into existence upon registration under the Companies Act (Cap 50) with Accounting and Corporate Regulatory Authority (ACRA).
 A Singapore subsidiary company is also considered a resident company for tax purposes.

-Singapore Subsidiary Registration Requirements
+What are Singapore Subsidiary Registration Requirements?

 Proposed Name of Subsidiary: The company name must be approved by ACRA before the Singapore Company can be incorporated.
 ACRA will reject a proposed company name for the purpose of incorporation if the name is identical to another existing company name; or undesirable or identical to names reserved by the Minister in its register.
+Check your Singapore company name availability.

 Shareholders: A minimum of at least one corporate shareholder is required.
 A director and shareholder can be the same or different person(s).
 100% local or foreign corporate shareholding is allowed.
 The Singapore Companies Act allows a minimum of one and a maximum of 50 shareholders for a Singapore Private Limited Company.
 Details of shareholders will appear on public records.